-Picture a deluxe eco-resort where kids are welcomed, right in the midst of one of So.
-America's richest rain forests.
+Picture a deluxe eco-resort in Gamboa, Panama where kids are welcomed into the heart of nature in the midst of one of South America’s richest rain forests.

 My 9-year-old son Devin and I traveled in the middle of Panama’s mid-December to late-March summer season, when the daytime temperatures range between a humid 90°-100°F year-round (70°F at night).
 The only difference between summer and the rest of the year is the amount of rainfall (the rainy season takes place between October and November) and the fact that we were not bothered by mosquitos and other insects.

 A Luxury Resort in the Heart of the Rainforest

 Devin and I stayed at the Gamboa Rainforest Resort in the heart of Soberania National Park.
 Gamboa is about an hour’s drive from the Panama City airport and, much to our delight, the nearer you get to the resort, the denser the surrounding forest.
 The resort itself sits on 340 acres of protected woodlands on the Chagres River which feeds the manmade lakes of the Panama Canal, and it is comprised of a stunning main building which houses 150 guest accommodations, including 43 apartment-style villas originally built in the 1920’s to house canal workers.